 A regional development needs to be notified and assessed by a council and then determined by the relevant Planning Panel - either a Sydney planning panel for applications within the Greater Sydney Region or the relevant Joint Regional Planning Panel outside of Sydney.
-Regional development is defined in Schedule 4A of the EP&A Act and includes:
+Regional development is defined in Schedule 7 of the State Environmental Planning Policy (State and Regional Development) 2011 and includes:

 Regional development does not apply in the City of Sydney Council area.

 Applications are made to the council and it is the council’s responsibility to carry out a proper and professional assessment of a proposal for the planning panel’s determination of the development application.
 Depending on council policy, this will include the public exhibition of the application and assessment of submissions received.